Environmental Policy & Planning

 Why Study at Iowa?

 The Environmental Policy and Planning major integrates courses that provide a coherent approach to the study of the human dimensions of environmental problems.
-A number of courses in the School of Urban and Regional Planning are now available for undergraduates, and individual environmental classes have been added in other departments such as American Studies.
+Several courses in the School of Urban and Regional Planning are available for undergraduates, and individual environmental classes have been added in other departments such as American Studies.
 The Department of Political Science offers relevant classes about policy and politics.

 Students may pursue a Bachelor of Arts (BA) or a Bachelor of Science (BS) in this major, which is offered by the UI Department of Geography in the College of Liberal Arts and Sciences.
 All students must complete the College of Liberal Arts and Sciences General Education Program.

 Environmental Policy and Planning is an interdisciplinary major that draws courses from Geography, Anthropology, Economics, Political Science, and other disciplines.
 Work for this major includes introductory courses, methods courses, intermediate courses, and a track.
 Students choose one of two tracks: planning or policy, and course work required for the major depends on the student's choice of track.
-The Planning track has courses primarily in Geography and Urban and Regional Planning.
+The Planning track has courses primarily in Urban and Regional Planning and Geography.
 Courses in the Policy track focus on Political Science and Geography.
+Both tracks have relevant courses in Anthropology.

 See Environmental Policy and Planning in the UI General Catalog to learn more about the major and graduating with honors.